Office: PAS 243

 Counseling and psychotherapy with athletes mental health issues of athletes Ethics and professional issues in SEP

 Dr. Ed Etzel serves as a Professor in the Department of Sport Sciences within the CPASS.
 Born in New Haven, CT, in 1952, he received his B.S. from Tennessee Technological University in Biology and Secondary Education in 1974, his M.S. in Physical Education from WVU in 1979, and his Ed.D. in Counseling Psychology from WVU in 1989.

 Etzel has developed and teaches a variety of sport psychology courses at the graduate level (e.g., Counseling College Student-Athletes, Psychological Aspects of Performance Enhancement, Ethics and Professional Issues, Sport Psychology doctoral practicum, research, supervision), as well as undergraduate Psychological Aspects of Sport and Psychological Aspects of Sport.
 Etzel has edited three books on the provision of counseling and psychological services to college student-athletes and coedited a book on ethics in sport, exercise and performance psychology.
 He has written over 25 book chapters, published over 25 referred journal articles, and made numerous conference presentations.

 Ed is a Licensed Psychologist in the state of West Virginia.
 Etzel completed an American Psychological Association-approved doctoral psychology internship at Duke University’s Counseling and Psychological Service in 1988.
 Since 1990, he has served as a part-time psychologist for the West Virginia University Department of Intercollegiate Athletics and is a part-time staff member of Well WVU and the WVU Carruth Center for Counseling and Psychiatric Services.

 Etzel is involved in the provision of counseling services for personal, career, and sport performance enhancement concerns, consultation with WVUIA staff on mental health issues.
 He is listed as a consultant on the U.S. Olympic Committee’s Sport Psychology Registry and serves as Chair of the American Psychological Association’s Division 47 Education Committee.
-Etzel previously served as Chair of the Association of Applied Sport Psychology’s Ethics Committee from 1998 to 2007 and is currently a member of that committee.
+Etzel previously served as Chair of the Association of Applied Sport Psychology’s Ethics Committee from 1998 to 2007 and is chair 2016 to present.